thomsmed/cheat-sheet-linux/tls.md

 ## Misc

-### Generate a PKCS12 file
+### Generate a PFX (PKCS12) file

-A PKCS12 file is commonly used to bundle a private key together with it's x509 certificate (it's an archive file format) Generate PKCS12 file:
+A PFX (PKCS12) file is commonly used to bundle a private key together with it's x509 certificate (it's an archive file format)

-> NB!
-You need to specify a export password!
-If the private key you pass inn is password protected, you can pass in the password with the `-passin` option.
+> About the `pkcs12` sub command: You will be asked to specify an export password.
+And if the private key you pass inn is password protected, you can pass in the password with the `-passin` option.

 ```shell
 openssl pkcs12 -export -inkey localhost.key -in localhost.crt -out localhost.pfx
 ```

-Verify PKCS12 file:
+Verify PFX (PKCS12) file:

 ```shell
 openssl pkcs12 -in localhost.pfx -info
 ```

-### Extract .key and .crt from PKCS12 file
+### Extract .key and .crt from PFX (PKCS12) file

 ```shell
 # Extract private key